Peoria Child Custody Lawyer

 - American Society of Legal Advocates listing among the Top 40 Under 40, an honor bestowed on less than 2% of the lawyers in the U.S.

-Can I Stop Child Support from Taking my Tax Return?
+Can I Stop Child Support from Taking My Tax Return?

 You must be delinquent in your child support debt.
-If you are current your refund cannot be seized.
+If you are current, your refund cannot be seized.
 If you are delinquent in both child and spousal support, both can be collected through your tax refund.
 If the custodial parent is on TANF support, you must owe at least $150, or $500 if it is a non-TANF situation.
 In other words, it can be collected until the back child support is paid off.

 What Makes a Parent Unfit for Child Custody in Illinois?